 Fast Fact

-Segway’s lack of widespread adoption is often cited as one of the most significant product flops in tech history.
-Despite its technological innovation, the Segway only sold about 140,000 units worldwide before its acquisition by Ninebot in 2015.
-This starkly contrasts with the billion-dollar valuation that the company initially projected in 2001.
+This product’s lack of widespread adoption is often cited as one of the most significant tech flops.
+Despite technological innovation, it sold only about 140,000 units worldwide before acquisition by another firm in 2015.
+This contrasts starkly with the billion-dollar valuation initially projected at launch.

 Author's Detail: